dcloudio/hbuilderx-extension-docs/en/Tutorial/UserGuide/editorconfig.md

 ## How to write .editorconfig file?

-The following is a sample .editorconfig file for setting end-of-line and indentation styles for Python and JavaScript.
+The following is a sample .editorconfig file for setting end_of_line and indentation styles for Python and JavaScript.

 ```
 # EditorConfig is awesome: http://EditorConfig.org